johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

   img_source_url="https://www.pexels.com/@brettjordan?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels"
 %}

-Even if you are confident in your skills and the quality of your idea, doing something on your own and following your own path without a team having your back is scary!
-Overcoming that innate fear is a significant obstacle for many of us and requires a leap of faith.
+Even if you are confident in your skills and the quality of your ideas, doing something on your own and following your own path without a team having your back is scary!
+What if it's not good enough? what if it's people hate it, or worse, ignore it?

+Overcoming that innate fear is a significant obstacle and requires a leap of faith.

-Finding the time to put the effort to not only start but to see passion projects through can also be a challenge.
-Today we are more time poor than ever before with unlimited content, entertainment and xxx vying for our attention to occupy our time.
-Add adulting into the mix, working for a living coming home tired and
+Finding the time not only start but continue to put the effort to see passion projects through can also be a challenge.
+The struggle is real!
+We are more time poor than ever before.
+Adulting, working a 9to5, taking care of kids is enough of a juggle, add unlimited content, socialising, entertainment and devices vying for our attention and it is easy to fall into a pattern of "I'm just too busy".

-Will it be good enough? will it be well received? will my friends / peers / colleagues think I'm crazy?
-Am I crazy? but what if it's spectacular? what if it's the start of something exciting?
-Possibly even life changing!?

-Procrastination
-too busy
-leap of faith
-A desire to do it
-Can't bottle motivation - when the feeling comes, jump on it! strike while the iron is hot!

 ### Okay, Thanks Covid!
 Let's Do this!